Skip to main content.

 What if my continued use of Manifold is dependent upon the fix of a bug I have reported?
 You should never acquire licenses based on anything other than the capabilities of the released product.
 A corollary to that is you should never acquire licenses based on anything than the usage your skill level, time and resources can get out of the product.

 How do I find out the status of a bug report?
-Once a bug report is made there is no way to tell the status until it appears in an update to an existing release or in a new release. manifold.net is grateful for all bug reports but is unable to provide reports of whether or not specific bug reports have resulted in a new bug and if so, when a fix may appear in the product.
+Once a bug report is made there is no way to tell the status until it appears in an update to an existing release or in a new release.
+Manifold is grateful for all bug reports but is unable to provide reports of whether or not specific bug reports have resulted in a new bug and if so, when a fix may appear in the product.
 Tech support will often acknowledge the finding of a new bug with the original reporter, but that may not be possible in all cases.
 If you need a report for sure of the result of a bug report investigation, submit the bug report as a request for tech support with the appropriate token.

 Why are not bug reports on the online user community forum monitored?
 There are two main reasons.
 The first is that this policy reserves for the forum the freedom of having informal conversations and "thinking out loud" before sending in a bug report.
 Experienced users like to consult with their colleagues and want to be able to discuss an issue casually without triggering an engineering investigation.
 The other main reason is that much speculation on Internet forums is woefully inaccurate.
-People take more care when composing a real bug report, so focussing on those reports judged important enough by users to send in as a bug report results in much higher quality reporting.
-New users can learn from more experienced users via online communities as well: quite a few bug reports will turn out to be simply a lack of experience and not realizing how to operate the product correctly.
-Testing out such ideas in the forum is a good way for new users to benefit from the knowledge of their more experienced colleagues.
+People take more care when composing a real bug report, so those reports judged important enough by users to send in as a bug report provide far higher quality.

 Advice from Technical Support